-Silver Oak High School Public Montessori Charter ("SO" or the "Charter School") has established this policy and its rules and procedures in order to promote learning and protect the safety and well-being of all students.
-When these policies and standards are violated, it may be necessary to suspend or expel a student from regular classroom instruction.

-Staff shall enforce disciplinary rules and procedures fairly and consistently amongst all students and accord all students with similar rights to due process.
-These disciplinary rules and procedures are printed and distributed as part of the Family Handbook and clearly describe discipline expectations.
+- Silver Oak High School Public Montessori Charter ("SOHS" or the "Charter School") has established this policy and its rules and procedures in order to promote learning and protect the safety and well-being of all students. - Behavioral issues that arise at school and form a pattern of disruptive behavior will be addressed by the Vice-Principal immediately and on an ongoing basis with the students and family to develop practical, operable solutions in order to continue the student's education at SOHS and maintain a safe, supportive, and productive environment for other students, families, and staff. - When school policies and standards are violated, it may be necessary to suspend or expel a student from regular classroom instruction. - Staff shall enforce disciplinary rules and procedures fairly and consistently amongst all students and accord all students with similar rights to due process.
+These disciplinary rules and procedures are outlined in the Family Handbook and clearly describe discipline expectations. - Corporal punishment shall not be used as a disciplinary measure against any student.

-Discipline includes but is not limited to advising and counseling students, conferring with parents/guardians, detention during and after school hours, the use of alternative educational environments, suspension and expulsion.

-Corporal punishment shall not be used as a disciplinary measure against any student.
 Corporal punishment includes the willful infliction of, or willfully causing the infliction of, physical pain on a student.
-For purposes of the policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee, students, staff or other persons or to prevent damage to the charter school property.

-The Charter School Principal shall ensure that students and parents/guardians are notified in writing of all discipline policies, rules, and procedures.
+For purposes of the policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee, students, staff or other persons or to prevent damage to the charter school property. - The Charter School Principal shall ensure that students and parents/guardians are notified in writing of all discipline policies, rules, and procedures.
 Transfer students and their parents/guardian shall be so advised upon enrollment.
-The notice shall state that these disciplinary rules and procedures are available on request at the charter school office.
+The notice shall state that

+These disciplinary rules and procedures are available on request at the charter school office.

-Suspended or expelled students shall be excluded from all school-related extracurricular activities unless otherwise agreed during the period of suspension or expulsion.
+No student shall be involuntarily removed by the Charter School for any reason unless the parent or guardian of the student has been provided written notice of intent to remove the student no less than five school days before the effective date of the action.
+The written notice shall be in the native language of the student or the student's parent or guardian or, if the student is a foster child or youth or a homeless child or youth, the student's educational rights holder, and shall inform him or her of the right to initiate the procedures specified above for suspensions longer than 10 days, before the effective date of the action.
+If the student's parent, guardian, or educational rights holder initiates the procedures specified above for suspensions longer than 10 days, the student shall remain enrolled and shall not be removed until the Charter School issues a final decision.
+As used herein, "involuntarily removed" includes disenrolled, dismissed, transferred, or terminated, but does not include suspensions or expulsions as set forth in the suspension/expulsion policy.